Sprinkle typical summer activities with some cultural learning. Introduce and celebrate the beautiful diversity in our world.

 - We Need Diverse Books Summer Reading Series Posting a new “If You Liked” suggestion every day of the summer.

-Check THIS out: Read the World Summer Book Club will be exploring the world one book at a time.
+Join or create a book club!
+Read the World Summer Book Club will be exploring the world one book at a time.
 Using Give Your Child the World by Jamie C. Martin as a resource guide, readers choose one book each week from a different part of the world.
 Registering for the Book Club includes printables (regional maps, reading log, motivational coupons, and a certificate of completion) and links to extra materials (recipes, video clips, and more).
-Find out more and register here.

 - Games Around the World Children all over the world enjoy playing traditional games like tag, hopscotch, tic-tac-toe, and dominoes.
 However, the names of the games, how they are played, and the materials they use may be different.
 This product gives students the opportunity to explore and compare a variety of games that children just like them are playing around the globe.
 Great for family game night too!